laurio/banks2ledger/README.md

 mark, and individual columns in the CSV are referenced by `%n` (n is the column number; columns are numbered starting with 0).

-Examples to provide as the `-t` option:
+Examples to provide as the `--descr-col` option:

 - `"%4"`: get fourth column
 - `"%4 %5"`: get fourth and fifth column separated by a space